mlwrogers/cpaas-sandbox/docs/sms/smsBalanceAlert.md

 ---
 layout: default
-title: Can we have a balance alert/warning?
+title: Can we configure a balance alert/warning?
-parent: SMS_FAQ
+parent: SMS Pricing
 grand_parent: SMS
 ---

-## Can we have a balance alert/warning?
+## Can we configure a balance alert/warning?

 Yes, this is supported for our _postPay_ customers.
 We can set an agreed overdraft (subject to credit checks) and then we can configure a balance threshold alert to be sent via email.